Skip to main content

 10. Norwegian culture and folklore

-Another must-go for Frozen fans, is the region of Trøndelag, where the Nidaros Cathedral in Trondheim and the reindeers in cosy Røros also is featured in the magical Frozen universe.
+Another must-see destination for Frozen fans, is the region of Trøndelag.
+The Nidaros Cathedral in Trondheim and the reindeers in cosy, UNESCO-listed Røros featured in the magical Frozen universe and are unforgettable in their own right.

-If you want to dive deeper into the Norwegian folklore that inspired the Frozen films, some of the best places to visit are the many folk museums around the country.
-Revel in everything from handicraft and folk costumes to art exhibitions
+For a deep dive into the Norwegian folklore that inspired the Frozen films, make sure to visit one of the many folk museums around the country to experience everything from handicrafts and folk costumes to art exhibitions

-Many folk museums are open-air museums which are just as interesting for architecture buffs as they are for Disney fans.
-Walk around historical Norwegian buildings including the typical wooden cottages with turf roofs.
+Many are open-air museums that are just as fascinating for architecture buffs as they are for Disney fans.
+Walk around historic Norwegian buildings including original wooden cottages with turf roofs.
 At some folk museums, like the Norwegian Museum of Cultural History in Oslo and the Maihaugen Museum in Lillehammer, you can also experience medieval stave churches.

 Take advantage of top offers